illixion/vscode-vibrancy-continued/README.md

 ![step-3](./step-3.png)

 4. Restart VSCode when prompted.

+5. Update your VSCode configuration to include `"terminal.integrated.gpuAcceleration": "off"`

 Each time VS Code is updated, please re-enable Vibrancy using the same steps.
 If you're experiencing issues, please check the [FAQs](#faqs).